Interments & Disinterments

 No grave layout map may be used unless and until it is first submitted to, approved by and filed with the Association in its Cemetery Office, and the Association’s charges for said approval and filing are paid.

-In the absence of specific written instructions by the owner of a plot, lot, or a number of crypts, or whenever the Cemetery cannot with reasonable diligence communicate in writing with the owner’s designated representatives (based on the addresses last filed by the owners to obtain directives, etc.), the Association, or its officer or agent having immediate charge of the interment, may inter the remains of any person entitled to interment therein, in any one of the unused spaces therein, at its discretion.
+In the absence of specific written instructions by the owner of a plot, lot, or a number of crypts, or whenever the Cemetery cannot with reasonable diligence communicate in writing with the owner’s designated representatives (based on the addresses last filed by the owners to obtain directives, etc.), the Association, or its officer or agent having immediate charge of the interment, may inter the remains of any person entitled to interment therein, in any one of the unused spaces therein, at its discretion without any legal recourse.

 When instructions regarding the location of any interment in a plot or lot cannot be obtained without undue delay or cannot be obtained at all, or where the instructions given with regard thereto are in the opinion of the Association indefinite, or when for any reason the interment space cannot be opened where specified, the Association may in its discretion open it in such location in the plot or lot as it deems best and proper, so as not to delay the funeral; and the Association, its agents, servants and employees shall not be liable in damages therefore.

-Every funeral procession is required to stop at the Cemetery Office or other previously designated area and deliver to the Cemetery Manager or such other authorized agent of the Association then in charge of the Cemetery in his absence, the permits issued by the Board of Health and the owner of the plot, lot, grave, crypt, or niche, and to pay the opening and closing fees.
+Every funeral procession is required to stop at the Cemetery Office or other previously designated area and deliver to the Cemetery Manager or such other authorized agent of the Association then in charge of the Cemetery in his absence, the required State's Board of Health issued Burial/Transit permit or cremation certificate, required by law.

 The Association reserves the right to insist upon receiving written notice of any interment at least 24 hours before the funeral cortege arrives at the Cemetery office, and at least one week’s written notice of any disinterment or removal of the remains.